Saccheri quadrilateral: History

 While the quadrilaterals are named for Saccheri, they were considered in the works of earlier mathematicians.
-Saccheri's first proposition states that if two equal lines $AC$ and $BC$ form equal angles with the line $AB,$ the angles at $CD$ will equal each other; a version of this statement appears in the works of the ninth century scholar Thabit ibn Qurra.
+Saccheri's first proposition states that if two equal lines $AD$ and $BC$ form equal angles with the line $AB,$ the angles at $CD$ will equal each other; a version of this statement appears in the works of the ninth century scholar Thabit ibn Qurra.
 Abner of Burgos's Sefer Meyasher 'Aqov (Rectifying the Curved), a 14th century treatise written in Castile, builds off the work of Thabit ibn Qurra and also contains descriptions of Saccheri quadrilaterals.

 Omar Khayyam (1048-1131) described them in the late 11th century in Book I of his Explanations of the Difficulties in the Postulates of Euclid.
 Unlike many commentators on Euclid before and after him (including Saccheri), Khayyam was not trying to eliminate the parallel postulate but to replace with an equivalent postulate he formulated from "the principles of the Philosopher" (Aristotle):

 Two convergent straight lines intersect and it is impossible for two convergent straight lines to diverge in the direction in which they converge.

 Khayyam then considered the three cases right, obtuse, and acute that the summit angles of a Saccheri quadrilateral can take and after proving a number of theorems about them, he (correctly) refuted the obtuse and acute cases based on his postulate and hence derived the classic postulate of Euclid.

 The 17th century Italian mathematician Giordano Vitale used the quadrilateral in his Euclide restituo (1680, 1686) to prove that if three points are equidistant on the base $AB$ and the summit $CD,$ then $AB$ and $CD$ are everywhere equidistant.

 Saccheri himself based the whole of his long and ultimately flawed proof of the parallel postulate around the quadrilateral and its three cases, proving many theorems about its properties along the way.